Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 azd auth login
 ```

-Then, execute the `azd init` command to initialize the environment.
+Then, execute the `azd init` command to initialize the environment (You do not need to run this command if you already have the code or have opened this in a Codespace or DevContainer).
 ```
 azd init -t chat-with-your-data-solution-accelerator
 ```
-According to the prompt, enter an environment name.
+Enter an environment name.

 Run `azd up` to provision all the resources to Azure and deploy the code to those resources.
 ```
 azd up
 ```

-According to the prompt, select `subscription` and `location`, these are the necessary parameters when you create resources.
-After that, choose a resource group or create a new resource group.
+Select your desired `subscription` and `location`.
+Then choose a resource group or create a new resource group.
 Wait a moment for the resource deployment to complete, click the Website endpoint and you will see the web app page.

 You can also run the sample directly locally (See below).